 Details: Nikon D700, 55mm f/2.8 Micro Nikkor @ F5.6 @ 1/5th second @ ISO200.
 Camera was on a tripod and shutter was cable released.
 Natural window light, with a reflector.

-Also see our guide to the Royal Mail Hotel, Dunkeld and The Grampians and our behind-the-scenes time-lapse we made in the kitchen with Chef Dan Hunter at qualia on Hamilton Island for Great Barrier Feast.
-The regular Great Barrier Feast weekends feature masterclasses and gala dinners with great Australian chefs such as Guillaume Brahimi and Martin Boetz.
+You might also be interested in our behind-the-scenes time-lapse we made in the kitchen with Chef Dan Hunter at qualia on Hamilton Island for Great Barrier Feast.
+The Great Barrier Feast weekends feature masterclasses and gala dinners with great Australian chefs such as Guillaume Brahimi and Martin Boetz.
 Details for future events here.

 * UPDATE September 2013